 Benefits of the Subscription Box Business Model

 From a business perspective, there are a lot of benefits to the subscription box business model.
-We can think of five.
+But we wanted a first-hand perspective here, and for that, Ben Ajenoui, Marketing & Managing Director at the eCommerce platform, Opencart, was happy to oblige.

 Disadvantages of the Subscription Box Business Model